mainsail-crew/mainsail/docs/update-guide/update-manager.md

 ## Enabling Update Manager

-To use the built in Update Manager it must first be enabled by editing the moonraker.conf file:

-From a terminal navigate to Klipper's configuration directory:
+To use the built in Update Manager it must first be enabled by editing the `moonraker.conf` file.
+From a terminal navigate to Klipper's configuration directory and edit the configuration file:

 ```bash
 cd ~/klipper_config